pingforhelp/BCA/Docs/bca Syllabus.md

 Design a thumbnail using Canva’s AI tools with a prompt like:
 “Design a YouTube thumbnail for a video titled ‘Top 5 AI Tools for Students’.”
 -----------------
+> [!CAUTION]
+> This doc doesn't include Com.
+Skills because IT won't be on the Sem.1 (Dec.) exam.
+FOR resources/roadmaps please check- readme.md.
+Have a fun study sesh!